top of page

 meditations of sprinklers.

-I think of my father, armed
+I think of my father, scotch

-probing the dusk
+in the other, probing the dusk

 with water, the world

-booze running the show.
+running the show.

 Still, he liked to walk out

-after dinner and water the yard,
+after dinner and water the lawn,

 fiddling with the nozzle,